moby/moby/man/docker-run.1.md

    Keep STDIN open even if not attached.
 The default is *false*.

    When set to true, keep stdin open even if not attached.
 The default is false.

+**--init**=""

+	Enable a pre-configured profile for running init systems within containers.
+	Default: No profile is enabled.

+   	      'systemd': Changes the way docker runs a container, based on the systemd container specification.
+	      * Mounts "/run" as a tmpfs,
+	      * mounts /sys/fs/cgroup into the container as a read/only volume
+	      * Adds container_uuid environment variable.
+	      * Sets up volume mount /var/log/journald/UUID.
+Allowing journald data within the container to be seen by the host journalctl.

 **--ipc**=""
    Default is to create a private IPC namespace (POSIX SysV IPC) for the container